Ship of State: The Ship of State since Plato

+It was also used by the biographer Asser in his Life of King Alfred, with the King "struggling like an excellent pilot to guide his ship laden with much wealth to the desired and safe haven of his homeland.

 Thomas Carlyle used it to inveigh against the democratic movements of his time.
 More recently, it has become a staple of American political discussion, where it is viewed simply as its image of the state as a ship, in need of a government as officers to command it—and conspicuously absent of its anti-democratic, pro-absolutist original meaning.

 The term has entered popular culture as well.
 Leonard Cohen's song "Democracy" contains the line "Sail on.
 Sail on, o mighty ship of state.
 To the shores of need, past the reefs of greed, through the squalls of hate."
 Also, in his second novel Beautiful Losers (1966), Cohen writes "Sail on, sail on, O Ship of State, auto accidents, births, Berlin, cures for cancer!" (p.
 12).
-In the British TV series Yes, Minister, Sir Humphrey Appleby pointed out that "the Ship of State is the only ship that leaks from the top".
+In the British TV series Yes Minister, Sir Humphrey Appleby pointed out that "the Ship of State is the only ship that leaks from the top".